Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to fight that particular digital dragon.
-Someone's probably already slain it and posted the victory dance (aka, the solution) online.
-Save yourself the frustration – and maybe a few tears.
+- **The "Rubber Duck Debugging" Rule:** Before you unleash your code upon unsuspecting colleagues (or worse, production!), explain it line by line to a rubber duck.
+Seriously.
+Talking it through forces you to articulate your logic, often revealing the silly mistake hiding in plain sight.
+Bonus points if your duck wears a tiny developer hat.
+(It's surprisingly motivating.)

 ---

-### 📅 Last Updated: 2025-02-23 01:21
+### 📅 Last Updated: 2025-02-23 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!